 - Punching through waxed paper or silicone treated baking parchment can help add a lubricant (wax or silicone) to the surfaces of the punch to help keep it from sticking.

-Things to Try if Your Paper Punch Is Completely Stuck
+Things to Try if Your Punch Is Completely Stuck

 Continue to 2 of 6 below.

-- Use a Penetrating Oil - Penetrating Oils, like WD-40, can clear waxy or sticky buildup which may be preventing a punch from returning to its regular position.
+- Use a penetrating oil.
+Penetrating oils, like WD-40, can clear waxy or sticky buildup which may be preventing a punch from returning to its regular position.
 Spray a little on the surface of your punch to allow it to penetrate through the cutting surfaces.
 Let the punch sit for an hour or so on it's back so the oil penetrates through the metal layers.
 Try to work the punch again to free it.
 Clean off any excess oil, and punch through plain printer paper several times to make sure your punch is free of oil traces which might ruin your paper project.

-- Take the Punch Apart - this is a last resort option, but with care, you can rehabilitate a damaged punch.
+- Take the punch apart.
+This is the last-resort option, but with care, you can rehabilitate a damaged punch.
 See the steps which follow for how to take the punch apart, correct any problems and reassemble the punch.

 02 of 06

-To attempt repairs on paper punches which won't come free using the methods in the previous step of these instructions, you may have to take the paper punch apart.
+To attempt repairs on paper punches which won't come free using the methods in the previous step, you may have to take the paper punch apart.
 To do this, carefully check around the edges of the punch where the plastic cover meets the metal base.
 Usually, you will be able to see a small metal tab.
 This tab helps to hold the metal base to the cover.

 Wearing eye protection in case the spring explodes from your punch, carefully use a fine bladed screwdriver to pry the plastic cover gently away from the base at the area of the tab.
 You shouldn't have to exert a lot of force.
 If you get the right point on your plastic cover, the cover will pop off easily.Continue to 3 of 6 below.